seanwu1105/purdue-cs536-labs/lab3/v1/README.md

 We can see that the throughput is heavily affected by the blocksize.
 The blocksize decides how many times a series of system calls need to be invoked.
 Thus, high blocksize can greatly reduce the overhead of socket I/O and disk I/O.

+The load of network file system is still a big factor for above statistics.
+Any network congestion would heavily impact the throughput.